-You might have learned about feminists like Mary Wollstonecraft and Emeline Pankhurst at school, but there were plenty of other women — and men — throughout history who took radical steps to promote the cause of freedom and equality for women.
-Here’s just ten radical feminists your history teacher never told you about.
+You might have learned about radical feminists like Mary Wollstonecraft and Emeline Pankhurst at school, but there were plenty of other women — and men — throughout history who took radical steps to promote the cause of freedom and equality for women.
+Here are just ten radical feminists your history teacher never told you about.

 1. Henry Cornelius Agrippa — The Magician Who Believed Women Were the Superior Sex

 Men could be feminists, too — even in the sixteenth century.
 Henry Cornelius Agrippa courted controversy as a humanist scholar — and reputed magician.
 But he went further when he wrote a book in 1529 declaring women to be superior to men.
 In the “Declamation on the Nobility and Pre-eminence of the Female Sex”, Agrippa even used the Bible to build his case.
 Far from being inferior as the second created sex, Agrippa claimed women were the “summit of God’s creation.”

 2. Jane Anger — The Angry, Anonymous Feminist

 Jane Anger’s name is probably a pseudonym — and an expression of the fury that she and other sixteenth-century women felt towards male attitudes to their sex.
 “It was anger that did write it,” claimed Anger in her work Her Protection of Women in 1589 — the first feminist work was written in English and attributed to a woman.
 Anger’s book countered male writers who bewailed women’s loose morals.
 She declared it was men who were the problem — because as they were the ones who couldn’t leave women alone.
 They were bullies to boot, as they assumed women couldn’t challenge them in print — all except for Jane Anger, whoever she was.

 3. Louise Aston — The Cross-Dressing German Feminist Exiled from Berlin